All Episodes

 Folks, there were no strings.

-They gave the Treasury Secretary, in this case, Geitner, at this point it was it was Hank Paulson last fall.
+They gave the Treasury Sector, in this case, Geithner, at this point it was Hank Paulson last fall, total czar-like authority to do whatever he wanted with that money.

-And I mean, there I warned you, I warned all of you back then about the unintended consequences of this.
+And I mean, I warned you, I warned all of you back then about the unintended consequences of this.

-Here we have an we have an outrage of 165 million dollars, one-tenth of one percent of all the bailout money, because it's going to people that work at AIG, and they're Democrats.
+You know what I want to know, here we have an outrage of $165 million, one-tenth of 1% of all the bailout money, because it's going to people that work at AIG, and they're Democrats.

-You have to have the vast majority of all these people getting bailouts are wealthy, filthy rich Democrats.
+You have to have the vast majority of all these people getting bailouts are wealthy, filthy, rich Democrats.

 Now, look, I'm not playing a class envy card.